NREL/SOEP-QSS-Test/README.md

 Run `run.py` or `run_PyFMI.py` from the desired output sub-directory under the modeling tool sub-directory of the model's directory, such as MyModel/JModelica/out.

 * PyFMI options like `--ncp` and `--final_time` are accepted by these scripts.
 * A *ModelName*.var file, if present alongside the *ModelName*.mo file, will be used to limit the output variables that are generated.
-It is a simple text file with one variable name (wildcards supported) per line.
+It is a simple text file with one variable name/glob per line.
 * The run scripts generate per-variable ASCII output files named as MyVariable.out for easy comparison with QSS results.
 * PyFMI fails to generate output for some variables but we don't know why yet.